zkutalik/ssimp_software/docu/manual.md

 Here we aim to impute the **Z-statistic** of an untyped SNP *u*, given the Z-statistics of a set of tag SNPs called *M* (LHS of the equation).
 The RHS of the equation contains **c** (representing the correlations between SNP *u* and all the tag SNPs *M*), **C** (the pairwise correlations among the tag SNPs), and the Z-statistics of a set of tag SNPs *M*.
 Both, **c** and **C** are regularised using the option `--lambda`. *u* can be extended to a vector.
 SNPs to impute are in a core window (of size `--window.width`) and *M* is the set of tag SNPs within the core window +/- a flanking region (of size `--window.width`).

 ### Imputation quality
 The estimated imputation quality is a measure that varies between 0 and 1, with 0 reflecting poor and 1 perfect imputation.
 We use an adjusted R<sup>2</sup> estimation that is additionally corrected by the effective number of tag SNVs `p_eff` (`n`=number of individuals in the reference panel).
-In this case the regularisation Î» is set to `1e-6`.

 ![Imputation quality](visuals/eq_impqual.jpg)

 ### Variable missingness
 To account for variable sample size in summary statistics of tag SNVs, we use an approach to down-weight entries in the **C** and **c** matrices for which summary statistics was estimated from a GWAS sample size lower than the maximum sample size in that dataset.
+Turning matrices **C** and **c** into **D** and **d**, respecively, the matrices are used for imputation of summary statistics as well as the calculation of the imputation quality.

 ### Transform Z-statistics to `b` and `se(b)`
 Imputed Z-statistics can be transformed into effect sizes (`b`) and standard errors of effect sizes (`se(b)`).